Los Gatos, California

 Los Gatos (/loʊs ˈɡɑːtoʊs, lɔːs -/; /es/; The Cats) is an incorporated town in Santa Clara County, California, United States.
-The population is 32,529 according to the 2020 census.
+The population was 33,529 at the 2020 census.
+The U.S. Census Bureau estimated the population of Los Gatos at 32,576 as of July 1, 2025.

 It is located in the San Francisco Bay Area just southwest of San Jose in the foothills of the Santa Cruz Mountains.
 Los Gatos is part of Silicon Valley, with several high technology companies maintaining a presence there.
 Netflix, the streaming service and content creator, is headquartered in Los Gatos and has developed a large presence in the area.

 Etymology

 Los Gatos is Spanish for "The Cats".
 The name derives from the 1839 Alta California land grant that encompassed the area, which was called La Rinconada de Los Gatos ("The Corner of the Cats"), where the cats refers to the cougars (mountain lions) and bobcats that are indigenous to the foothills in which the town is located.
 The pronunciation is often anglicized to /lɔːs ˈɡætəs/ lawss-GAT-əs, although one also hears pronunciations truer to the original Spanish, /loʊsˈɡɑːtoʊs/ lohss-GAH-tohss.